KrishJani/Landmine-risk-prediction/reland-backend/MIGRATION_TO_DATABASE.md

 # Database-Only Migration Complete

 ## Overview
 The backend has been completely migrated from CSV files to database-only operation.
-All data is now stored in and retrieved from SQLite database (`reland.db`).
+All data is now stored in and retrieved from PostgreSQL database.

 ## What Changed